jruydemir/recipes/entrees/cajun_pasta.md

 3. Drizzle pan with a little more olive oil, add sausage and brown until nicely caramelized on both sides, about 4 - 5 minutes.
 Set aside.

 4. Add a bit more olive oil to the pan, add the onion, bell pepper.
-Saute until soft and slighlty browned.
+Saute until soft and slightly browned.
 Lower heat to medium.
 Add cajun seasoning, and garlic.
 Cook until fragrant, about 30 seconds.

 5. Add flour to the pan and saute for a few minutes to cook the flour.

-6. Add chicken broth mix and scrape to deglase pan.
+6. Add chicken broth mix and scrape to deglaze pan.
 Add tomatoes.
 Heat until thicc.

 7. Cook pasta in boiling water according to directions.